visualopsholdings/nodes-devops/README.md

 and other tools and just takes that much CPU.

-These scripts and steps will obviously work on any CPU architecture (like ARM) but for specifics we will outline how to build for Ubuntu 22.04, t4g.small, on ARM with 16GB of disk space.
+These scripts and steps will obviously work on any CPU architecture (like ARM) but for specifics we will outline how to build for Ubuntu 22.04, (t4g/t2).small, on ARM or X86 with 16GB of disk space.

 The scripts will copy binary files rather than do builds since our development system